Green Journey Adventure

 Problem

 Traditional environmental education fails to connect the dots for young learners.
-Children struggle to see how their actions affect environmental, social, and economic systems.
-Without holistic perspective or tangible feedback on their choices' impacts, they can't grasp sustainability's long-term effects.
-This fragmented approach results in poor retention and decreased motivation to engage with environmental challenges.
+Children struggle to see how their everyday actions ripple through environmental, social, and economic systems.
+Without holistic perspective or tangible feedback, sustainability stays abstract — and abstract knowledge results in poor retention and decreased motivation to engage with environmental challenges.

 64% to 55% ↓